Seychelles International Business Company (IBC)

 Seychelles IBC - an International Business Company - is the most popular and versatile type of offshore corporation available in Seychelles.
 Similar to other classic offshore companies, Seychelles IBC is designed to engage in international business.
 Being an IBC, it is subject to minimum red-tape.
 While being obliged to keep internal records and registries in good order, a Seychelles IBC does not nave to submit any financial reports to public file.
 There is also no mandatory audit requirement.

-The formation, tax benefits and general structure of a Seychelles IBC is regulated by the Seychelles International Business Companies Act 1994.
-A full text of the Seychelles IBC Act 1994 is available from our Downloads section.
+The formation, tax benefits and general structure of a Seychelles IBC is regulated by the International Business Companies Act, 2016 which replaces the Seychelles International Business Companies Act 1994.
+A full text of the International Business Companies Act, 2016 is available from our Downloads section.

 Following is a synopsis of the most important advantages and features of the Seychelles International Business Company.

 A Seychelles IBC, by the definition of the law, is not subject to any tax or duty on income or profits.
-A shareholder of a Seychelles IBC is also not subject to any tax on his income derived from the IBC.
-These provisions are enshrined into Article 109.(1) of the Seychelles IBC Act, stated as follows:
+Article 361.(1) of the Seychelles International Business Companies Act, 2016, states as follows:

 In a similar fashion, a Seychelles IBC is also also exempt from any stamp duties on all transactions relating to its business, in particular on any transfers of property to or by the company, and on any transactions in respect of the shares, debt obligations or other securities of the IBC.